TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/Domain/Model.rst

 .. include:: /CodeSnippets/Extbase/Domain/ModelWithPublicGetters.rst.txt

 A public getter takes precedence over a public property.
-Getters have the advantage that you can make the properties themselves private and descide which ones should be mutable.
+Getters have the advantage that you can make the properties themselves private and decide which ones should be mutable.
 It is also possible to have getters for properties that are not persisted and get created on the fly: